MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-reconnect-to-conversation.md

 ---
 title: Reconnect to a conversation - Bot Service
-description: Learn how to reconnect to a conversation using Direct Line API v3.0.
+description: Learn how to reconnect to conversations with bots after losing connections.
+See how to use the Direct Line 3.0 protocol to generate new WebSocket stream URLs.
 author: RobStand
 ms.author: kamrani
 manager: kamrani